$L^q$-norm bounds for arithmetic eigenfunctions via microlocal Kakeya-Nikodym estimate: Introduction

 For these $X$ and $\psi$, the first power-saving result was obtained by Iwaniec and Sarnak \cite{IS95}.
 They showed that

 which is a $\la^{\frac1{12}}$ improvement over the uniform bound \eqref{r1} for $n=2$ and $q=\infty$.
-In two-dimensional cases, the critical exponent is $q_c=6$, by interpolation, \eqref{eq: IS bound} implies an improvement for $ \| \psi \|_{L^q(X)}$ for all $q>6$.
+In two-dimensional cases, the critical exponent is $q_c=6$, so, by interpolation, \eqref{eq: IS bound} implies an improvement for $ \| \psi \|_{L^q(X)}$ for all $q>6$.
 Their proof uses the technique known as arithmetic amplification.
-This approach has since been used by many authors to bound $L^\infty$-norms of Hecke-Maass forms on other groups.
-For instance, see \cite{BM13,Mar14,BHM16,BM16,BP16,BHM20} for results in the spectral aspect.
+This approach has since been used by many authors to bound sup-norms of Hecke-Maass forms on other groups.
+For instance, see \cite{Van97,BM13,Mar14,BHM16,BM16,BP16,BHM20} for results in the spectral aspect.

 For $q<6$, Marshall \cite{Mar16} studied the related $L^2$ geodesic restriction problem for the Hecke-Maass form $\psi$ and obtained a similar $\la$-power improvement over the uniform result of Burq, G{\'e}rard and Tzvetkov \cite{BGTrestr}.
-We let $\Pi$ denote the space of all unit-length geodesic segments on $X$.
+We let $\Pi$ denote the set of all unit-length geodesic segments on $X$.
 Marshall obtained the uniform bound

 He reduced $L^2$-norm bounds for $\psi$ along $\gamma\in\Pi$ to bounds for various Fourier coefficients along $\gamma$.
 His improvements over the local bounds extend the technique of arithmetic amplification developed by Iwaniec-Sarnak.
-Using a result of Blair and Sogge \cite[Theorem 1.1]{blair2015refined}, the geodesic restriction bound \eqref{eq: Marshall geodesic bound} implies that
+Using the result of Blair and Sogge in \eqref{r1a}, the geodesic restriction bound \eqref{eq: Marshall geodesic bound} implies that

-Moreover, \eqref{eq: Marshall L4} also implies an improvement over \eqref{r1} for all $2<q<6$ by interpolation.
+Moreover, using \eqref{eq: Marshall geodesic bound} and \eqref{r1a} also yields an improvement over \eqref{r1} for all $2<q<6$ by interpolation.
 See \cite{hou2024restrictions,hou2025kakeya} for the extension of this method to improve bounds for Kakeya-Nikodym norms on other groups of rank one.
-For the higher rank group $\SL(3,\BR)$, \eqref{eq: Marshall geodesic bound} was extended by Marshall to $L^2$ maximal flat restrictions of Hecke-Maass forms.
-It would be interesting to see whether this result could be used to prove a power saving for the global $L^p$-norms of $\SL(3,\BR)$ Hecke Maass forms for small $p$ as in Blair-Sogge \cite{blair2015refined}.
+For the higher rank group $\SL(3,\BR)$, \eqref{eq: Marshall geodesic bound} was extended by Marshall \cite{Mar15} to $L^2$ maximal flat restrictions of Hecke-Maass forms.

-It would be interesting to extend the above results and obtain a power saving over \eqref{r1} for the critical exponent $q=6$.
+It would be interesting to extend the above results and obtain a power saving over \eqref{r1} for the critical exponent $q_c=6$.
 A much stronger $L^4$-norm bound than \eqref{eq: Marshall L4} was obtained by Humphries and Khan \cite[Theorem 1.4]{HK25}: